EvgeniDubov/hellinger-distance-criterion/README.md

 # Hellinger Dinstance Criterion
-Random Forest model using Hellinger Distance as split criterion
+Hellinger Distance criterion for Random Forest and Decision Tree classifiers sklearn implementation

 # Build
 You will need a cython "header" file (.pxd) from sklearn.